 WASHINGTON, D.C. — A District of Columbia federal judge on Nov.
 16 allowed a financial services company to amend its complaint to assert claims against reinsurers for breach of an implied-in-fact contract, promissory estoppel and unjust enrichment in its case seeking to recover a $26 million arbitration award (Vantage Commodities Financial Services I, LLC v.
 Assured Risk Transfer PCC, LCC, et al., No. 17-01451, D. D.C., 2018 U.S. Dist.
 LEXIS 195588).

-NEW YORK — A plaintiff in a proposed class action on Sept.
-7 opposed a life insurer’s motion to dismiss his New York federal court lawsuit alleging breach of policies by the unlawful increase of the premium costs to recoup costs associated with an acquisition (Derek Fan, et al. v.
+NEW YORK — In a class action alleging breach of policies by a life insurer’s unlawful increase of the premium costs to recoup costs associated with an acquisition, plaintiffs in a Nov.
+12 letter ask a New York federal court to defer scheduling a premotion conference until jurisdictional motions are decided (Derek Fan, et al. v.
 Phoenix Life Insurance Co., et al., No. 18-01288, S.D.
 N.Y.).

 AUCKLAND, New Zealand — The Auckland High Court ordered CBL Insurance Ltd., a New Zealand insurer and reinsurer, into liquidation on Nov.
 12 (In the matter of CBL Insurance Ltd. in liquidation, No. CIV-2018-404-001667, New Zealand High, Auckland Registry).

 BOSTON — Because the impact of an arbitration award on any reinsurance billings arising from sexual molestation claims against Boy Scouts of America (BSA) is not at issue, an insurer told a Massachusetts federal court on Nov.
 9 that it does not oppose confirmation of the award (Certain Underwriters at Lloyd’s London v.
 Century Indemnity Co., No. 18-12041, D. Mass.).